markpainter72/openhab-addons/bundles/org.openhab.binding.homematic/README.md

 ```

 The `Type` is the device type, channel number and lowercase channel name separated with an underscore.
-Note that, for Homegear devices, in contrast to the specification of the Rhing above no `HG-` prefix is needed for the specification of the Type of the Channel.
+Note that, for Homegear devices, in contrast to the specification of the Thing above no `HG-` prefix is needed for the specification of the Type of the Channel.

 The channel configs are optional.